Excision (musician): Career

 On 14 August 2018, Excision released his fourth studio album, Apex.
 The album took two years to make and it contains 14 songs and collaborations with artists including Dion Timmer, Sullivan King, Space Laces, Illenium and others.
 Excision stated that the album is a celebration of all he's accomplished in his career.

 In June 2019, he announced an upcoming EP with Dutch producer Dion Timmer.
-This collab EP, named Breaking Through, was released on the 22nd of June.
+This collab EP, named Breaking Through, was released on the 22 June.

 In September, he announced another EP with American dubstep producer Wooli.
 It was named Evolution EP and released on 13 September with Seven Lions's single Another Me.

 In November, after more than three years of The Paradox, Abel announced his new audio/visual concept show titled "The Evolution" along with a double-header show he called "The Thunderdome."
-The new production debuted on January 31 and lasted until February 1, 2020 in Tacoma Dome, Washington.
-The production was inevitably cut short due to the Coronavirus.
+The new production debuted on 31 January and lasted until 1 February 2020 in Tacoma Dome, Washington.
+The production was inevitably cut short due to COVID-19.

 In 2020, Abel released his second collaboration with Illenium, titled "Feel Something".
 The song featured the American metalcore band I Prevail.
 He also followed up by another single with Downlink, his first collaboration with him after 3 years, titled "Resistance".